vorce/gonz/README.md

 - What about drafts..
 - Rethink code structure, can simplify a lot of things and make it more consistent I think.
 - Low hanging speed ups (Task.async?)
-- What about site.yml, actually use it.. or do we even need it?
-Would it be nicer in some more elixiry format?